c4tom/DreamDevBox/docs/support/faq.rst

 What PHP Modules are available?
 -------------------------------

-The Devilbox is a development stack, so it is made sure that a lot of PHP modules are available out of the box in order to work with many different frameworks.
+The DreamDevBox is a development stack, so it is made sure that a lot of PHP modules are available out of the box in order to work with many different frameworks.

 Available PHP modules can be seen at the PHP Docker image repository.